beejjorgensen/cs344_curriculum/week07/project-7.md

 Walk the list looking for a free node
     let n = the free node
     If n's data big enough for user request
+        If n's data big enough to split
+            Compute size and address of new node new node next = n next
+            n next = new node
+            Mark new node unused

         Mark n as used

         Return address of n's data